vrokad/build-guide/topic/k2c-qli-build-ga/howto_flash.rst

 **Prerequisites**

 * :ref:`Install QSC CLI <one_time_host_setup>`.
-* Install PCAT and QUD on the host machine using qpm-cli:
+* Install PCAT and QUD on the host computer using qpm-cli:

   .. container:: nohighlight